 In the AHMSS, as mentioned in chapter 2, the information necessary for synthesizing the virtual human's motion is composed in the object database for the virtual object which is the target of the virtual human's motion.
 This system structure makes it possible to add a new algorithm to the AHMSS without reconstruction.
 But there are a lot of cases where the same algorithm or the same database is necessary for synthesizing the different motions.
-Therefore, in this study, an algorithm database which is an archive of the algorithms is introduced into the AHMSS and only the name of the algorithm and the database for synthesizing the virtual human's motion is composed in the object database.
+Therefore if the algorithm or the database itself is composed in the object database, the same algorithms and the same databases should be composed in the system.
+Then in this study, an algorithm database which is an archive of the algorithms is introduced into the AHMSS and only the name of the algorithm and the database for synthesizing the virtual human's motion is composed in the object database.